Structural clay tile: Composite Construction

 In the late 1890s, the most popular system of tile floor arches combined both side and end pressure construction.
-However, with the increase in popularity of concrete construction, composite construction began to use both methods in conjunction with reinforced concrete.
+With the increase in popularity of concrete construction, composite construction began to use both methods in conjunction with reinforced concrete.
 Later systems used clay tiles and reinforced concrete to replace tile floor arches in the 1930s.

 Vertical Application

 The most popular and enduring form of structural clay tile is its use in vertical applications as a structural element.
 In the vertical application, structural clay tile blocks are used in both columns and load bearing walls.
 Likewise, structural clay tile blocks were frequently used as backing for exterior walls, often filling the voids behind architectural ornament, stone, or brickwork.

 In early steel construction, clay tile blocks were historically used as infill between structural members, which provided much needed lateral support.
 In some cases, entire walls—typically in single-story buildings, seldom higher—were created out of structural clay tile, typically multiple wythes thick.
 The cells of these blocks could be either unfilled or filled with reinforcing and grout.